Kothanalloor: Religion

-Mar Sabor and Mar Proth Forane Church is one of the most ancient churches in India, established in 826AD.
+Mar Sabor and Mar Proth Forane Church, now known as St.Gervasis & Prothasis Church is one of the most ancient churches in India, established in 826AD.

 Education

-Emmanuel's High School Kothanalloor began as the 'Mudappa Vernacular (Secondary) School' in 1919.
-It has over 2500 students and employs more than 80 people.
+Emmanuel's Higher School Kothanalloor began as the 'Mudappa Vernacular (Secondary) School' in 1919 under the management of St.Gervasis and Prothasis Forane Church which is earlier called as Mar Sapor and Mar Proth Church.
+It has over 2500 students and employs more than 100 people.